"This place is huge! Dammit, why do rich people have to live in such huge houses?"

 - Speaking of Britain, Checquers, the Prime Minister's country estate.
 Furthermore, 10 Downing Street is deceptively large.

 - The residence of the Emperor of Japan.
 A palace, several Big Fancy Houses and several square kilometres of open parkland.
 In central Tokyo.
 One estimate of its "market value" (if a market for it existed) is that the palace and grounds is worth, roughly, Californianote .
-There are bigger, fancier palaces out there for heads of state, but no real estate in the world more expensive than this one.
+There are bigger, fancier palaces out there for heads of state, but none anywhere in the world on more valuable real estate than this one.

 - While not on the same scale, 24 Sussex Drive, the official residence of the Prime Minster is still quite large and fancy.
 Stornoway, the home of the Leader of the Opposition, is similar.